Syngio/JailbreakArchive/README.md

 # **Contents**

-This repository is divided in three different folders: saveinstances, remakes & rescripts.
+This repository's contents are divided in three different folders: saveinstances, remakes & rescripts.

 ## **saveinstances (And features)**